 Amada began her journey with the Latino Leadership Council after being referred to our "Superación Personal" group.
 She had recently received hospital bills in excess of $4K.

-Promotora Nidia discovered Amada had Medi-Cal—for emergencies only.
-The hospital informed Amanda Medi-Cal would not cover the case.
+Promotora Nidia discovered Amada had emergency Medi-Cal.
+The hospital informed Amanda that Medi-Cal would not cover the case.

 Nidia arranged for Amada to meet with a Placer County Medi-Cal worker to see if something could be done.
 She also helped Amada complete the hospital’s charity forms.